What is a pawnbroker?

 Pawnbrokers must be licenced and have to follow certain procedures.
-Pawnbrokers can charge interest on their loans but are not allowed to charge any fees or other charges.
+Pawnbrokers can charge interest on their loans but are not allowed to charge any fees.
 In practice this usually means that the interest charges are much higher than in other types of credit contracts because it has to cover storage costs, administration costs and so on.

 In a pawnbroking transaction, the borrower (that’s you) is called the “pledger”.
 The contract you sign which has all the details of the transaction is called a “pledge certificate” and your copy of these details is recorded on a “pledge ticket”.
 When you repay your loan (plus any interest) and get your goods back you are said to have “redeemed” your goods.

 What do I need to know about getting a loan from a pawnbroker?

 The main law which covers pawnbroking transactions is the Secondhand Dealers and Pawnbrokers Act 2004 (SDPA).
 Under the SDPA the pawnbroker must give you a “pledge ticket” which states:

 - the address where you can retrieve your goods,

 - the amount of money they lend you,